Potential Separation of Interconnect Wires (2009)

 Some patients, whose devices experience a wire separation resulting in a loss of pacing output, will experience a return of bradycardia symptoms (e.g., fainting or lightheadedness).
 In rare cases involving pacemaker dependent patients, loss of pacing output may result in death or serious injury.

 Since 1997, there have been over 1.7 million Kappa and Sigma devices implanted worldwide. .
 At the time of the original advisory communication, an estimated 15,200 Kappa and 6,100 Sigma devices affected by the advisory remained implanted and active.
 These devices were manufactured primarily between November 2000 and November 2002.
-Most of these devices have been implanted in patients for five years or longer and may be nearing normal elective replacement time.
+The devices that remain implanted and in service are nearing normal elective replacement time.

 There is no provocative testing that can predict which specific devices may fail, and no device programming can mitigate this issue if it occurs.